 Current Job Openings

-Whistler Waldorf School is a non-profit independent school with over 200 students from playschool to Grade 12.
+Whistler Waldorf School is a non‑profit independent school serving over 200 students from preschool through Grade 12.
 Fully accredited by the B.C.
-Ministry of Education, we are members of WECAN (Waldorf Early Childhood of North America) and an associate school of AWSNA (Association of Waldorf Schools of North America).
+Ministry of Education, we are proud members of Waldorf Early Childhood of North America (WECAN) and an associate school of the Association of Waldorf Schools of North America (AWSNA).

 Why You’ll Love It Here

-At Whistler Waldorf, teachers support one another in ways that strengthen professional growth and enhance student success.
+At Whistler Waldorf, teachers support one another in ways that promote professional growth and enhance student success.
 Educational dialogue is thoughtful and inspiring, with a shared commitment to meaningful work.

 Faculty benefit from mentorship, peer support and ongoing professional development.
-Our community, including students, staff, board members and parents, is passionate, engaged and collaborative.
+Our community, formed of students, staff, board members and parents, is passionate, engaged and collaborative.

 Strong teacher-student relationships are a hallmark of our school.
 Our holistic, balanced and creative approach to teaching makes the work both purposeful and rewarding.